tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Anna

+### Q: What is the name of the main character in the webcomic Gunnerkrigg Court by Tom Siddell?
+- **Correct Answer:** Antimony
+- Bismuth
+- Mercury
+- Cobalt

 ### Q: What is the name of the main character of the anime "One-Punch Man"?
 - **Correct Answer:** Saitama
 - Genos